 What special precautions should I follow?

 Before taking pentazocine,

 - tell your doctor and pharmacist if you are allergic to pentazocine, naloxone, any other medications, or any of the ingredients in pentazocine tablets.
 Ask your doctor or pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had liver or kidney disease; a history of alcoholism or seizure disorders; lung or thyroid disease; heart disease; prostatic hypertrophy; or biliary or urinary problems.
+- tell your doctor if you have or have ever had problems urinating; seizure disorders; lung, liver, kidney, thyroid, gallbladder, or heart disease.

 - talk to your doctor about the safe use of this medication if you are 65 years of age or older.
 Older adults should not usually take pentazocine because it is not as safe as other medications that can be used to treat the same condition.